Skip to the main content

 Practice Data Analysis Like the Exam

-• Asking students to justify trends using evidence
+Asking students to justify trends using evidence.

-• Requiring written explanations with claim-evidence-reasoning (CER)
+Requiring written explanations with claim-evidence-reasoning (CER) or a similar structure.

 Build in Error Analysis and Experimental Limitations

-• Identify a source of error
+Identifying a source of error.

-• Propose a modification to improve the experiment
+Proposing a modification to improve the experiment.

-Make this a standard lab component by:
+Make this thinking a standard lab component by:

-• Asking students to identify specific errors (not just “human error”)
+Asking students to identify specific errors (not just “human error”).

-• Connecting errors directly to data outcomes
+Connecting errors directly to data outcomes.

 Keep It Manageable